Caramelo

 LLM Agnostic

-- Any provider: GitHub Copilot, Claude, OpenAI, Ollama, Groq, LM Studio, or any OpenAI-compatible endpoint
+- Any provider: GitHub Copilot, Claude, OpenAI, Gemini, Ollama, Groq, LM Studio, or any OpenAI-compatible endpoint

-- Multiple providers configured simultaneously — switch with one click
+- Multiple providers configured simultaneously — switch by clicking the dot indicator

-- Auto-detect models — available models fetched from provider API after entering credentials
+- Auto-detect models — available models fetched from provider API, or enter manually

 - Secure credential storage via VS Code's native SecretStorage